We work hard at CTS to ensure our service will exceed your expectations.

 The answer depends on which market the translations will be used in.
 If your audience is in Mainland China, Malaysia or Singapore, your documents will need to be translated into Simplified Chinese.
 On the other hand, if your audience is in Hong Kong, Taiwan, or Macau, your documents should be translated into Traditional Chinese.

-When it comes to doing business in China, building good relationships or “guanxi” is key.
+When it comes to doing business in China, building good relationships, or “guanxi”, is key.
 Furthermore, China’s “face” culture is incredibly unique, understanding what it is and how to deal with it will greatly improve your chances of success.
-Additionally, the Chinese people are huge believers in creating win-win situations, so an agreement which can give both sides a win, would be extremely favourable.
+Additionally, the Chinese people are huge believers in creating win-win situations.
+Therefore, an agreement that can give both sides a win would be extremely favourable.

 Translation is the process of accurately converting written text from one language into another.
 Localisation is the process of adapting a translated text so that it is linguistically and culturally appropriate for its target market.
 Interpretation is the process of translating spoken words.

-Certified translations, or ‘official’ translations are documents that have been signed, stamped, and dated by a translator to state that it is a true representation of the original text.
-Generally speaking, any document that is used for official purposes that is not in the language of the intended country will require a certified translation.
+Certified translation, or ‘official’ translation, is a document that has been signed, stamped, and dated by a translator to state that it is a true representation of the original text.
+Generally speaking, a document used for an official purpose that is not in the language of the intended country will require a certified translation.